jp-chl/66DaysOfK8s/challenge/week08/day52/README.md

 In order to automatically check Pod's health, you can set a Pod's liveness probe in order to certify whether Pod is alive.

 In the Pod's container spec you can add liveness block to do it.
 One of the most common ways to handle this is to define a container endpoint that the Kubelet pings periodically.
-It will be considered healthy while it responds a 200 http code, or unhealthy otherwise.
+It will be considered healthy while it responds a 200 http status code, or unhealthy otherwise.

 A typical liveness probe looks like: